nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Apr 21 2023)
+### Joke of the day (Sat Apr 22 2023)
 <!-- joke -->
->Hand over the calculator... friends don’t let friends derive drunk.
+>The original draft of The Lord of the Rings featured Chuck Norris instead of Frodo Baggins.
+It was only 5 pages long, as Chuck roundhouse-kicked Sauron's ass halfway through the first chapter.
 <!-- /joke -->

-*Last update: Fri, 21 Apr 2023 00:40:44 GMT*
+*Last update: Sat, 22 Apr 2023 00:40:19 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)